Modern History / Gandhian Movement

-Non Cooperation Movement in India was initiated on 1st August, 1920.
-The activities of Non Cooperation Movement were very much similar to
+Non Cooperation Movement in India was launched on 5th September, 1920.
+The objective of the Movement was to attain

 Programmes of Non Cooperation Movement